-This is still a very fast paced industry demonstrating constant progress in a number of simultaneous areas such as new component development, product configuration, system architecture and all in short time intervals within months.
-Therefore the baseline for products with standards improvement options is challenging to identify.
+This section will discuss the current state of servers in the market today and where the technology currently is.
+At present the servers and data storage market is still a very fast paced industry demonstrating constant progress in a number of simultaneous areas such as new component development, product configuration, system architecture and all in short time intervals within months.
+Therefore, the baseline for products with standards improvement options is challenging to identify.
 Below is a list of areas of potential improvement: